RI-SE/smirk/docs/System Requirements Specification.md

 - TBD

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
-The ODD specification is based on the taxonomy developed by NHTSA [2].
+The ODD specification is based on the taxonomy developed by NHTSA (Thorn et al., 2018).
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.

 ## 4.1 Physical Infrastructure
 <table>